Frank Posegate

-Frances Marion Posegate (1838–1917), American Civil War soldier, journalist, and mayor of St. Joseph, Missouri from 1882 to 1884.
+Francis Marion Posegate (1838–1917), American Civil War soldier, journalist, and mayor of St. Joseph, Missouri from 1882 to 1884.

 Early life

-Frances, or Frank, Posegate was born in Lafayette, Indiana, in Tippecanoe County on October 11, 1837.
+Francis, or Frank, Posegate was born in Lafayette, Indiana, in Tippecanoe County on October 11, 1837.
 He was raised in "Little Dixie" in the Missouri and Iowa frontier.
 His family lived along the Missouri River in Liberty and Boonville, Missouri.
 Frank's father, Isaac Posegate, was born in Virginia and raised in Fairfield Township, Highland County Ohio.
 Although his family was Quaker and pacifist, Isaac named his two sons, Francis Marion and Winfield Scott after generals.
 The Posegate family moved to Fort Des Moines, Iowa for a time, where Frank worked for Lamson Sherman, the brother of General Sherman, as a carrier and printers "devil" for the Iowa Star.
 When Frank was 13, the family moved to St. Joseph, Missouri.
 Isaac found work there as a gunsmith.

 Newspaper career

 In St. Joseph, Posegate started working in the printing business, at the office of the Adventurer.
 He continued in this line of work, eventually opening the first job printing office in St. Joseph with James A. Millan in 1856.
 After a year and a half, Posegate sold his part of the business so he could publish a newspaper, The West, first published on May 1, 1858.

 The paper was published in a town on the border of Missouri and Kansas, where Posegate's extreme nationalist political views were not well received.
 Posegate's partners in The West were Washington Jones and Edward Y. Shield.